Note

 User Device

-Computer, laptop, or mobile device used to access the system via a secure HTTPS connection.
+Computer, laptop, or mobile device used to access the system via HTTPS (port 443).
+HTTP on port 80 is automatically redirected to HTTPS by nginx.

 Public API for Bots